ParticleSystem interface

 Other custom output types must have their reset_output! method implemented.

-reset_output and reset_output! are aliases, and reset_output! is preferred, by convention for mutating functions.
+reset_output and reset_output! are aliases, and by convention reset_output! is preferred for mutable types.

 Example